Ovusi/Pysces_Ransomware/README.md

 4. Creates and opens a ransom note as well as a window showing the ransom demands after encrypting.

+5. Deletes itself (ransomware) after infecting the system and delivering the ransom message and note.
+This is to avoid the malware being recovered by malware analysts for dissection.

 Thank you.